 The calculation also takes into account the tax brackets your income falls into.
 Under America’s progressive tax system, chunks of your income are taxed at different rates.

-These are the federal tax brackets for the taxes you’re filing in 2020, on the money you made in 2019:
+These are the federal tax brackets for the taxes you’ll file in 2022, on the money you made in 2021:

 What is FICA?

 Another deduction that you’ll likely see on your paycheck is for the Federal Insurance Contribution Act (FICA).